anthonyl8/easy-journal/README.md

 clicking "Options", and then selecting the "Save" menu item.
 - You can reload the state of my application by going to the menu bar at the top, clicking "Options", and then selecting the "Load" menu item.

+# Phase 4: Task 2
+Here is a representative sample of the events that occur when my program runs:
+- Day added to journal!
+- Day added to journal!
+- Event added to day!
+- Event's star status flipped from false to true!
+- Tag added to event!
+- Tag added to event!
+- Event added to day!
+- Event's star status flipped from false to true!
+- Event's star status flipped from true to false!
+- Tag added to event!
+- Tag added to event!

+# Phase 4: Task 3
+In the future, I would love to refactor many aspects of my UI.
+Specifically, I'd refactor my big console UI class to be a few smaller classes, each with their own responsibilities.
+I would also refactor the DaysTab class in my GUI to separate the two entirely different pages that are drawn onto the same tab.

+Additionally, I would refactor some of the methods that I have to eliminate duplicate code.
+For instance, right now, in my DaysTab class, I have many methods that create a button, and these buttons are essentially initialized in the same way except for their text.
+I would love to refactor this code so that I have a single method that creates this type of button, taking parameters when necessary.